Roland Rat: Other appearances

+In 2003, Roland was a guest presenter for ITV's children's strand CITV.

-Roland appeared on Big Brother several times, his first being 2004 in a task that involved the housemates playing a version of 20 Questions in order to guess the identity of various celebrities.
+Roland appeared on Big Brother several times, his first being 2004 in a task that involved the housemates playing a version of 20 questions in order to guess the identity of various celebrities.

-In December 2007, Roland Rat appeared on a puppet special of The Weakest Link hosted by Anne Robinson which was originally broadcast on Friday 28 December 2007 at 18:00GMT on BBC One.
+In December 2007, Roland Rat appeared on a puppet special of The Weakest Link hosted by Anne Robinson which was originally broadcast on Friday 28 December 2007 at 18:00 GMT on BBC One.
 Roland reached the final round with Soo from The Sooty Show which went to sudden death after initially drawing with four points each.
 Roland ultimately lost out to Soo's superior wisdom in the tense final standoff.

+He previously appeared on a children’s television edition of the show in 2003, where he was the fourth contestant to be voted off.

 Roland appeared in the fourth episode of the second series of Ashes to Ashes.
 This appearance was anachronistic, as the show is set in 1982 whereas Roland did not debut until the following year.

 In 2008, Roland released a Christmas single, "Ding Dong Ding Dong (Christmas Down The Drain)" featuring Kevin, Errol and Reggie, available for download.

 On 11 February 2010, whilst making an appearance on BBC's The One Show to answer a question about how children's programmes have changed over the years, Roland Rat spent so much time joking about the presenters (Adrian Chiles and Christine Bleakley) that Adrian ended the interview before he answered the question.